YagoLopez/metaphasejs-react-demo/README.md

 - Using [Emscriptem](http://kripken.github.io/emscripten-site/)/[WebAssembly](https://webassembly.org/) the C++ code of SQLite has been recompiled to Javascript.
 As any other js library you can load it in browser environment
 - Using MetaphaseJS the application state is hold in a true relational SQLite database:
   - You create classes for your model/entities
-  - Setup relations between models
+  - Set up relations between models
   - Create collections of models
   - Execute operations on models
 - You can use an ORM to execute queries or raw SQL